Three Simple and Original Tips to Enjoy Bananas

 3. Sweet ripe plantains

-This preparation is as delicious as the title it holds, so it’s an ideal option to enjoy plantains.
+This meals is as delicious as its name, so it’s an ideal option to enjoy plantains.
 It combines an ideal blend between the natural sweetness of ripe plantain and brown sugar.
 In addition, the contrast with the red wine delights the palate.

 - Start by removing the skin of the plantains and cutting them into slices about 2 cm wide.